Marginal/QLXPlaneObj/README.md

 Limitations
 -----------
-* To see thumbnails you may need to relaunch Finder (ctrl-⌥-click on the Finder icon in the Dock and choose Relaunch) or log out and back in again.
 * Requires OSX 10.6 or later.
+* Objects may be shown untextured under OSX 10.7-10.9 due to sandbox limitations on the QuickLook daemon.

 Acknowledgements
 ----------------